Mystic Connecticut, USA Travel Guide

 Beyond the major attractions, Mystic offers smaller museums and cultural spaces worth exploring.

-Features historic vessels like the Charles W. Morgan (last wooden whaling ship) and extensive maritime art, tools, and navigational instruments.
+Features historic vessels like the Charles W. Morgan (last wooden whaling ship) and far-reaching maritime art, tools, and navigational instruments.
 These collections offer a detailed look into America's seafaring past.

 Historic house and farm complex demonstrating centuries of the countryside life in southeastern Connecticut, with roots dating back to 1717.
 Located at 120 Pequotsepos Road, Mystic, CT 06355.

 Features rotating exhibitions of local and regional artists.
 Located at 9 Water Street, Mystic, CT 06355.
-Provides a platform for contemporary and traditional art.
+Provides a base for contemporary and traditional art.

 This local library hosts community events and cultural programs, offering a resource for local arts and studying.